 In 1922, Émile-Maurice Hermès and Ettore Bugatti designed a simple bag for Hermès's wife Julie who had complained that she could not find a bag to her liking.
 A few years later in the 1930s, Hermès's son-in-law Robert Dumas redesigned this as a spacious travel bag and named it the Sac à dépêches.
 It was a sharp contrast to the purses of the time, which were small and flat envelope style pieces.

 In 1954, the costume designer for the film “How to Catch a thief” starring Grace Kelly purchased Hermès accessories.
 The American actress who went on to become the Princess of Monaco loved the design of the bag and commissioned six to be made in different colours.
-Two years later in 1956 whilst pregnant with her daughter the bag she brought along shielded her from paparazzi.
-After featuring in various magazine shoots and paparazzi shots the bag soon started to be referred to as the “The Kelly bag” however it was not officially renamed until 1977.
+Two years later in 1956, the bag she brought along shielded her from paparazzi while pregnant with her daughter.
+After featuring in various magazine shoots and paparazzi shots, the bag soon started to be referred to as the “The Kelly bag” however it was not officially renamed until 1977.

 THE DESIGN & ANATOMY

 The Kelly bag is a trapezium closed with two straps.
 Four studs on the bottom, itself made of three layers of leather, enabling it to stand on the ground.
 The padlock, keys and hardware are generally gold plated or palladium but custom finishes are also available.
 The construction of each Kelly bag requires 18 to 25 hours of handicraft, with each item being created by a single artisan.

 Kelly bags have the same draw-strap and lock mechanism as a Birkin bag but have a single leather top handle.
 They also have an optional non-adjustable shoulder strap that was introduced as standard in the 1980's prior to that, they were special.
 In 2000, the double loop metal strap holder was added.

 TOURET – where the lock hooks in the centre